cw1997/electronic-keyboard-on-FPGA/README.md

 # electronic-keyboard
-this is a VerilogHDL project for build an electronic-keyboard.
+this is a VerilogHDL project for building an electronic-keyboard.